NMSU Campus Cart Safety

-NMSU Utility Cart Safety Video __ This Golf Cart Safety video is to emphasize the main component of the NMSU Utility Cart Safety Program (Approved 2007, Effective: Mar.
+The NMSU Utility Cart Safety Video (below) emphasizes the main component of the NMSU Utility Cart Safety Program (Approved 2007, Effective: Mar.
 1, 2008; Updated:Jan.
 16 & Nov 14, 2008).
 This program covers the operation of small utility vehicles, e.g. golf carts, turf vehicles and small rough terrain vehicles that are allowed on controlled access areas and or streets of the NMSU campus.
-The policy and program infomation are at

 NMSU Safe Operating Procedures for Utility Carts